StollLab/EasySpin/CONTRIBUTING.md

     ```git
     git push
     ```
+8. Make a [pull request](#Creating-a-pull-request) from your branch to the EasySpin repository to get your contribution reviewed

 ## Keeping your EasySpin fork up-to-date
 If you just forked your EasySpin, your fork will be up-to-date with the source repository (which we called upstream before).